 Can you see the end is coming,

 But there is a new world coming

-This video – some 80 minutes of footage, with annotations and ilustrations – is compulsive viewing; and gives a real working class perspective of our history, whch provides lessons for all who believe it is possible for humanity to build a better future than the rolling crisis of cuts, recession, austerity, privatisation, war, individual isolation and poverty that are our lot under the sway of the financial elite occupying the City of London.
+This video is compulsive viewing, and gives a real working-class perspective of our history, which provides lessons for all who believe it is possible for humanity to build a better future than the rolling crisis of cuts, recession, austerity, privatisation, war, individual isolation and poverty that are our lot under the sway of the financial elite occupying the City of London.

-Billy stood as a Communist Party candidate for Sunderland Council in 1968 and again in 1973.
-When the CPGB split in 1977 he and his friends in Sunderland joined the NCP, in the belief that it represented a revolutionary alternative to the CPGB’s revisionism.
+Billy stood as a Communist Party candidate for Sunderland council in 1968 and again in 1973.
+When the CPGB split in 1977, he and his friends in Sunderland joined the New Communist Party (NCP), in the belief that it represented a revolutionary alternative to the CPGB’s revisionism.

-Experience over a number of years showed him, that the NCP too was paralysed by its blind support for the Labour Party.
-Billy joined the CPGB-ML and, although in failing health, helped it in every possible way he could, especially by financial contributions, and sending his poetry to be published in the Party’s journal or the fraternal paper, LALKAR.
+Experience over a number of years showed him, however, that the NCP was equally paralysed by its blind support for the Labour party.
+Billy joined the CPGB-ML soon after its formation and, although in failing health, helped it in every possible way he could, especially by financial contributions, and sending his poetry to be published in the party’s journal, Proletarian, or the fraternal paper, Lalkar.

-During the Miners’ Strike, Billy actively supported the NUM on the picket line and at meetings.
-He continued to have a strong empathy with the miners, attending Durham Miners’ Gala many times over the decades.
+During the miners’ strike of 1984/5, Billy actively supported the miners’ union (NUM) on the picket line and at meetings.
+He continued to have a strong empathy with the miners, attending Durham miners’ gala many times over the decades.

 We send him our salute, and wish this conversation to be a lasting tribute to his life, his hard-won political understanding, his struggle, and his work.